Delivered Duty Unpaid

 In DDU shipping, the responsibilities are largely shared between buyers and sellers.
 Here’s a clear overview of their roles:

-• Delivery of Goods: The seller must deliver the goods to the destination specified in the contract.
+- Delivery: The seller is obliged to deliver the goods to the destination indicated in the contract.

-• Export Clearance: The seller is responsible for clearing the goods for export, which includes obtaining necessary licenses or permits.
+- Export Clearance: The seller is obligated to clear the goods for export, by which is meant the acquisition of necessary licenses or permits.

-• Transportation: The seller arranges and pays for transporting the goods to the agreed destination, as per DDU delivery terms.
+- Transportation: He arranges and pays for transportation to take the goods to the agreed destination, according to DDU delivery terms.

-• Risk Transfer: The seller carries the risk of loss or damage to the goods until they are delivered to the buyer at the designated location.
+- Risk Transfer: The risk of loss or damage to the goods the seller bears is passed onto the buyer only when the goods have been delivered at the required location.

-• Export Customs: The seller handles all export customs formalities, including necessary documentation and procedures.
+- Export Customs: The sellers are responsible for the export customs formalities including all relevant documentation and procedures.

 Buyer’s Responsibilities:

-• Payment: The buyer must pay the agreed price for the goods as outlined in the contract.
+- Payment: The buyer is to pay the due price of the goods as stated in the contract.

-• Risk Assumption: The buyer assumes the risk of loss or damage to the goods once they have been delivered by the seller.
+Risk of Loss – In this, the buyer bears the risk of loss or damage if the goods have been delivered by the seller.

 When does risk transfer to the buyer in the DDU agreement?

-In a DDU agreement, the risk transfers to the buyer once the seller has delivered the goods to the agreed-upon destination.
-Until that point, the seller is responsible for any loss or damage to the goods during transportation.
-After the goods arrive and are delivered to the buyer’s location, the buyer assumes all risks.
-This means if anything happens to the goods—like loss or damage—after delivery, it’s the buyer’s responsibility.
-It’s important for buyers to be aware of this, as they need to ensure the goods are inspected and secured once they arrive.
-Understanding this helps avoid any surprises later on.
+With a DDU agreement, the risk of loss or damage passes to the buyer upon the delivery of goods to the named destination by the seller.
+Up to that destination, the seller bears any loss or damage to the goods during its transportation.
+Once the goods have arrived and are delivered to the location of the buyer, the latter assumes all risks.
+That means any thing that happens to the goods, like loss and damage at delivery, is his or her responsibility.
+A buyer ought to be fully aware of this since he has to inspect the goods and secure them immediately they arrive.
+It helps evade any surprises later on.

 Pros and Cons of DDU for the Buyer